JamesYang007/FastAD/README.md

 It utilizes the latest features in C++17 and expression templates for efficient computation.
 FastAD is unique for the following:

-- **Intuitive syntax**
+### Intuitive syntax

 Syntax choice is very important for C++ developers.
 Our philosophy is that syntax should be as similar as possible to STL.
 All elementary functions such as `sin`, `exp`, and `pow` preserve the same name as those in STL.
 This provides a seemless integration of FastAD in other existing projects as well with minor syntactical changes.

-- **Simplicity**
+### Simplicity

 FastAD is incredibly easy to use, partly due to the intuitive syntax.
 With only a few lines of code, users can differentiate any smooth function.
 See [User Guide](#user-guide) for more information.

-- **Robustness**
+### Robustness

 FastAD has been heavily unit-tested with high test coverage followed by a few integration tests.
 A variety of functions from simple (unit-test) to complex (integration-test) have been tested against manually-computed solutions.
 At machine-level precision, the derivatives coincide.

-- **Memory Efficiency**
+### Memory Efficiency

 FastAD is written to be incredibly efficient with memory usage and cache hits.
 The main overhead of most AD libraries is the tape, which stores adjoints.
 Using expression template techniques, we can significantly reduce this overhead.

-- **Speed**
+### Speed

 Speed is the utmost critical aspect of any AD library.
 FastAD has been proven to be extremely fast, which inspired the name of this library.
 Benchmark shows over 40-50x improvement from [Adept](https://github.com/rjhogan/Adept-2), an existing AD library.
 Moreover, it also shows 10x improvement from the naive (and often inaccurate) finite-difference method.

-FastAD supports the following features:
+### Features

 - Forward and reverse mode automatic differentiation
 - Easy way to compute and store jacobian and hessian